 *This is a list of possible fees for an FHA streamline refinance.
 While not an all-inclusive list, it should give you an idea of general closing costs.

 Your loan could require higher or lower fees depending on the lender, the loan amount, and your credit score among other loan factors.
-The only way to get an accurate estimate is to get a Good Faith Estimate from a lender to see their quoted costs.
+The only way to get an accurate estimate is to get a Loan Estimate from a lender to see their quoted costs.
 Once you get this estimate from at least two lenders, then you can start to negotiate your fees.

-While these costs may seem large, keep in mind the amount of money the lender collects in SRP at closing — this gives the borrower power to negotiate.
+While these costs may seem large, keep in mind the amount of money the lender collects in SRP at closing — this gives the borrower the power to negotiate.

-Click here for a personalized rate and cost quote (Mar 20th, 2023)Can you refinance from an FHA loan to a conventional loan?
+Can you refinance from an FHA loan to a conventional loan?

 If you have an FHA loan, it’s possible to refinance to a conventional loan once you have 5% equity in your home.